London: Middle Ages

-Westminster Abbey, as seen in this painting (Canaletto, 1749), is a World Heritage Site and one of London's oldest and most important buildings.
+Westminster Abbey, as seen in this painting (Canaletto, 1749), is a World Heritage Site and one of London's oldest buildings.

 After winning the Battle of Hastings, William, Duke of Normandy, was crowned King of England as William I in the newly completed Westminster Abbey on Christmas Day 1066.
-William built the Tower of London, the first of many such in England rebuilt in stone in the south-eastern corner of the city, to intimidate the inhabitants.
+He built the Tower of London to intimidate the inhabitants.
 In 1097 William II began building Westminster Hall, near the abbey.
 It became the basis of a new Palace of Westminster.

-In the 12th century the institutions of central government, which had hitherto followed the royal English court around the country, grew in size and sophistication and became increasingly fixed, for most purposes at Westminster, although the royal treasury came to rest in the Tower of London.
+In the 12th century the institutions of central government, which had followed the royal English court around the country, grew in size and sophistication and became increasingly fixed, for most purposes at Westminster, although the royal treasury came to rest in the Tower of London.
 While the City of Westminster developed into a true governmental capital, its distinct neighbour, the City of London, remained England's largest city and principal commercial centre and flourished under its own unique administration, the Corporation of London.
-In 1100 its population was some 18,000; by 1300 it had grown to nearly 100,000.
+In 1100, its population was some 18,000; by 1300, it had grown to nearly 100,000.
 With the Black Death in the mid-14th century, London lost nearly a third of its population.
 London was the focus of the Peasants' Revolt in 1381.

 London was a centre of England's Jewish population before their expulsion by Edward I in 1290.
-Violence against Jews occurred in 1190, when it was rumoured that the new king had ordered their massacre after they had presented themselves at his coronation.
+Violence against Jews occurred in 1190, when it was rumoured that Richard I had ordered their massacre after some of their leaders had presented themselves at his coronation.
 In 1264, during the Second Barons' War, Simon de Montfort's rebels killed 500 Jews while attempting to seize records of debts.